sliuu/hciproject/_posts/2018-04-30-testing-results.md

 ## 3. Unnecessary screen components
 ### Before:
 Always having the bottom toolbar felt redundant to evaluators in certain contexts.
 This added clutter and made the design difficult to navigate.
+This violated the Aesthetics and Minimalist Design heuristic, and received a severity rating of 2.
 <figure>
 <img src="../assets/images/paper-prototype-cam.jpg" alt="About" style="max-width: 50%;"/>
 <figcaption>Camera screen</figcaption>